About Merge Studio

 Born in central CA, Chester journeyed west and started his career at merge studio at the mere young age of “just a pup”.
 He, along with his people, shares a love of the outdoors and the natural environment.
 Over the years, he has become a familiar face when folks stop in to visit the studio.
 His friendly approach and wiggly welcoming dance always brings about a smile.

-A small-sized deciduous tree, often with multiple trunks and an irregular form, spectacular showy white bracts in spring, and beautiful autumn foliage, Chester is native to the Pacific Coast and easy to grow as long as he’s planted in the right location, and preferably among smaller companion plants.
+A small-sized deciduous tree, often with multiple trunks and an irregular form, spectacular showy white bracts in spring and beautiful autumn foliage, Chester is native to the Pacific Coast and easy to grow as long as he’s planted in the right location, and preferably among smaller companion plants.
+Side note: highly intolerant to squirrels.